computerengineer44/Cloud-computing-and-devops-technologies/README.md

 # Cloud-computing-and-devops-technologies
-t is a repo created for cloud computing and devops technologies homework.
+this a repo created for cloud computing and devops technologies homework.